Vienna on a Budget: Avoid Tourist Traps

 If you are lucky enough to be under 19 you will be able to get into many (not all) of the main art galleries and museums for free.
 Make sure you bring ID with proof of age and make the most of it!

-Most places also have discounts for students under 26 years old, and those over 60 - make sure you ask for these if this applies to you.
+Most attractions also have discounts for students under 26 years old, and those over 60 - make sure you ask for these if this applies to you.

 Regular Free Days for Any Age

-Some galleries have particular times when they are free- it is worth finding out:
+Some galleries have particular times when they are free.
+For example: